 #5: Strict rules and policies in the companies.

 Don’t be fooled entirely by the flexibility and mobility of the job.
 Each online ESL company has strict, and I mean STRICT rules.
 Due to the nature of the job and having remote employees, companies are designed with little to no leniency for things such as being late to class or cancelling a lesson due to an emergency or being sick.
 The rules and conditions vary; however, they are all generally firm.
 If you are not a punctual person, or you struggle to commit to things then you will likely not survive in this line of work.
-You need to be on time, all the time and you need to provide proper evidence of an emergency if you cannot make it to work.
+You need to be on time, all the time and you need to provide proper evidence of an emergency if you cannot make it work.

 #6: No work, no pay.

 You know those days in the 9-5 office job, where you are sick and you don’t go to work but you still get paid?
 Well, those don’t exist in the online ESL teaching world.
 If you get sick and you are unable to teach, you will not earn money.
 There is no paid sick leave or anything like that.
 So it can be considered risky.
-However, on the other hand the more you work the more you earn and so it gives incentive to keep teaching and you can make decent money in those times.
+However, on the other hand, the more you work the more you earn and so it gives the incentive to keep teaching and you can make decent money in those times.

 #7: No paid holidays.

 Shock and horror!
 There is no paid leave.
-When you decide to go on holiday for a month, you will not be paid in that time.
-So you need to organise you finances well enough to be able to take a month of work off with no pay.
+When you decide to go on holiday for a month, you will not be paid at that time.
+So you need to organise your finances well enough to be able to take a month of work off with no pay.
 This may be difficult to comprehend in the beginning, but on the bright side a lot of companies don’t have a maximum amount of ‘leave’ days and so you are able to go on holiday a lot more than a normal office job.
 I personally cannot fathom the thought of just 20 ‘leave’ days a year!